 6) Data validation: See if these data are robust or change due to the data’s biases.
 It can be validated in multiple ways: using information external to the process, using techniques different from those used in the study.
 But they must always obtain a result similar to those initially obtained to affirm that the results are real and not due to chance bias.

-8) Visualize and present the data graphically results: It is a fundamental process in any work with large databases to graph the resulting information entirely and with as many layers as possible.
+8) Visualize and present the data results graphically: It is a fundamental process in any work with large databases to graph the resulting information entirely and with as many layers as possible.
 The graphs are quick ways to interpret the data to make decisions.
 The trend in all scientific articles and everyday life, in general, is to complicate and complete the amount of information obtained in a single image.

 What does a data scientist do?